ecg-icas/icas/doc/0.56/_sources/reference/get-ad.txt

 direction        string      Determines the direction of the sort.
 Should be one of [ASCENDING, DESCENDING].
-Default is ASCENDING. changedSince     date        Returns ads which have ``changedSince`` >= ``dateLastUpdated``. remainingBudget  string      Returns ads whose remaining budget is below a certain value (absolute number or a percentage).
+Default is ASCENDING. changedSince     date        Returns ads which have ``changedSince`` >= ``dateLastUpdated``. remainingBudget  string      Returns ads whose remaining budget is below a certain value (absolute number or a percentage). startDate        string      Determines the startDate of the period to select ads with activity for. endDate          string      Determines the endDate of the period to select ads with activity for.
 _include         string      Comma-separated-list of fields to include.
 Optional, default is all fields.
 _exclude         string      Comma-separated-list of fields to omit.
 Optional, default empty.
 ===============  ========    ============================================================================